lingui/eslint-plugin/docs/rules/no-unlocalized-strings.md

 ### ignoreFunction

-The `ignoreFunction` option specifies exceptions not check for function calls whose names match one of regexp patterns.
+The `ignoreFunction` option specifies exceptions not check for function calls with specified names.

 Examples of correct code for the `{ "ignoreFunction": ["showIntercomMessage"] }` option: